Bitcoin Latinum Price Hits $0.41 on Exchanges (LTNM)

-Bitcoin Latinum (LTNM) traded flat against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on October 4th.
-Bitcoin Latinum has a market capitalization of $76.81 million and approximately $8.00 worth of Bitcoin Latinum was traded on exchanges in the last day.
-In the last week, Bitcoin Latinum has traded 0% lower against the U.S. dollar.
-One Bitcoin Latinum token can currently be bought for approximately $0.41 or 0.00000790 BTC on exchanges.
+Bitcoin Latinum (LTNM) traded flat against the U.S. dollar during the 1-day period ending at 19:00 PM E.T. on October 6th.
+Bitcoin Latinum has a market cap of $76.81 million and $8.00 worth of Bitcoin Latinum was traded on exchanges in the last 24 hours.
+During the last seven days, Bitcoin Latinum has traded 0% lower against the U.S. dollar.
+One Bitcoin Latinum token can currently be bought for about $0.41 or 0.00000790 BTC on popular cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.